vamsikarnipu/Crumblerun/README.md

-🛡️ Privacy Policy
+Privacy Policy for CrumbleRun

-CrumbleRun

 Version: 1.0
 Last Updated: June 18, 2026

-Welcome

-Thank you for using CrumbleRun.

-Your privacy is important to us.
-This Privacy Policy explains what information we collect, how we use it, and the choices you have regarding your data.

 1. Information We Collect

-When you use CrumbleRun, we may collect:
+When you use CrumbleRun, we may collect the following information:

-Google Account Information
+Google Account Information (only if you choose to sign in with Google):

 Name

 Email address

-(Only if you choose to sign in with Google.)

-Gameplay Data
+Gameplay Information:

 Best score